-A lease is defined as a contractual agreement that conveys control of the right to use another entity's nonfinancial asset, for a minimum contractual period of greater than one year, in an exchange or exchange like transaction.
+A lease is defined as a contractual agreement that conveys control of the right to use another entity's nonfinancial assets, for a minimum contractual period of greater than one year, in an exchange or exchange like transaction.

 The Authority leases facilities, office equipment and other assets under long-term, noncancellable lease agreements recorded in accordance with GASB Statement No. 87.
+The lease terms range from 2 years to 20 years.

-As of June 30, 2022, the Authority had minimum principal and interest payment requirements in its lessee activity as follows (expressed in thousands):
+As of June 30, 2023, the Authority had minimum principal and interest payment requirements in its lessee activity as follows (expressed in thousands):